The Watchful Citizen

 LB 83 (Flood)—Support: Updates the Open Meetings Act to provide for new virtual conferencing technologies and to increase the availability of such technologies during emergencies.
 In a typical year, half of the public meetings of a given public body may be held virtually.
 Under an emergency declaration, this bill removes that limitation.

 Hearing held Jan.
-27 by the Government, Military and Veterans Affairs Committee.
+27 by the Government, Military, and Veterans Affairs Committee.
 The Center testified in favor of this bill, recommending that teleconference participation be required at public meetings.

 On Feb.
 9, the bill was amended (AM 127) to clarify that decisions made at public meetings held during the period in which the governor waived certain requirements of the Open Meetings Act would not be invalidated.
 The amendment added further political subdivisions as included in the act and required that one member of the entity holding a meeting must be present at the physical location of that meeting.
 This bill passed final reading unopposed, and has been signed into law by the governor.

 LB 108 (McCollister)—Support: This bill addresses what is known as the SNAP “cliff effect.”
-The cliff effect occurs when SNAP (Supplemental Nutrition Assistance Program) beneficiaries reach a certain threshold of income that causes them to lose their assistance, but not to make enough money to replace the benefit, resulting in a net loss in income.
+The cliff effect occurs when SNAP beneficiaries reach a certain threshold of income that causes them to lose their assistance, but not to make enough money to replace the benefit, resulting in a net loss in income.
 As a result, it may discourage people from seeking wage increases.
 LB 108 will raise the level of income an individual can earn while remaining eligible for the benefit just high enough to account for this unintended effect.

 The COVID-19 pandemic has left more people underemployed and in need of food assistance, so it is especially important that this cliff effect be addressed by raising the gross income threshold on SNAP eligibility.